 Every baptised Christian is called to ‘shine as a light in the world’ and to share the Good News of Jesus Christ.

-The following gives a brief explanation about the different lay ministries and the training offered.
-For further information about selection and training for each of the ministries please contact:
+For further information about selection and training for each of these please contact:

 53 New Street, Chelmsford CM1 1AT

 For leaflet giving details of lay ministry options please click here.

 Listen to the Address on the theology of Lay Ministry given by theologian Dr Jane Williams at our Celebration of Lay Ministry event held on October 11, 2014 at Chelmsford Cathedral.

 Licensed Lay Ministry

 Licensed Lay Ministers: